itzemanuelj/Creating-a-Virtual-Machine-Using-Azure/README.md

 ## Prerequisites and Installation

-This tutorial outlines the prerequisites and installation steps for Creating a Virtual Machine Using Azure
+This tutorial outlines the prerequisites and installation steps for Creating a Virtual Machine Using Azure.

 ## Environments and Technologies Used
  **Azure Portal**